MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/8.0/rserver-install-linux-server.md

 	(Here we show the default path /usr/lib64/MRO-for-MRS-8.0.03; if you have specified an alternate installation path, use that in this command as well.)

 You can also run the installer as a non-root user, even without sudo privileges.
-For details, see Section 3.2, Non-Root Installs.
+For details, see [Non-Root Installs](#non-root-installs).

 ### Non-Root Installs